This article was edited after initial publication to take account of the following:

 One of his early successes was an R11‐million contract with Sassa, migrating it from one IT system to another.
 EOH also picked up numerous contracts with other state institutions.

-By early 2016, Sassa had awarded EOH contracts worth R300-million, Dlamini disclosed in Parliament last month.
-According to one person, EOH employees occupied most of a floor at Sassa’s Pretoria headquarters.
+By early 2016, Sassa had awarded EOH contracts worth R300‐million, Dlamini disclosed in Parliament in March 2017.
+According to one person, EOH employees who deliver IT services to SASSA, occupied most of a floor at Sassa’s Pretoria headquarters.

 They appear to be present in one wedding photograph, and a number of people who know them confirmed it was them: